WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research

 \subsubsection{Models}

 Following previous works \cite{laionclap2023, mei2022metric}, we build an ASE model based on a two-tower architecture, where an audio encoder is employed to encode audio representations while an language encoder is used to encode captions.
-Two types of audio encoders, a CNN14 from pretrained audio neural networks (PANNs) \cite{kong2020panns} and a Transformer network-HTSAT \cite{chen2022htsat} are considered, where both are pretrained on AudioSet with an audio tagging task.
-A pretrained BERT base network \cite{devlin2019bert} is employed as the language encoder.
+Two types of audio encoders, a CNN14 from pretrained audio neural networks (PANNs) \cite{kong2020panns} and a Transformer network-HTSAT \cite{chen2022htsat} are considered, which are both pretrained on AudioSet with an audio tagging task.
+A pretrained BERT-base network \cite{devlin2019bert} is employed as the language encoder.
 A 2-layer multilayer perceptron with a ReLU activation in between is appended after these two encoders to project respective features into the shared embedding space.
-Cosine similarity is used to denote the similarity between audio embeddings and language embeddings, and can be formulated as
+Cosine similarity is used to quantify the similarity between audio embeddings and language embeddings, and can be formulated as

 where $f(\cdot)$ is the audio encoder and $g(\cdot)$ is the language decoder, $a_i$ is the audio clip indexed with $i$ in a batch, $t_j$ is the caption indexed with $j$ in a batch, and $s_{ij}$ is the similarity score.
 The model is trained with a normalized temperature-scaled cross entropy loss (NT-Xent) \cite{chen2020ntxent} in a bi-directional manner, and can be formulated as: